liblime/jspec/README.md

 * Extremely simple and intuitive matcher declaration
 * Over 45 core matchers
 * Allows parens to be optional when using matchers to increase readability
-* Several helpful formatters (DOM, Console, Terminal, ...)
+* Several helpful reporters (DOM, Console, Terminal, ...)
 * Assertion graphs displaying how many, and which assertions pass or failed
 * Default / customizable evaluation contexts
 * DOM sandbox support